OZoneGuy/GEEKS-wesbite/README.md

  - libpq-dev
  - postgresql
  - postgresql-contrib
+ - docker
+ - docker-compose
  - Plus see 'requirements.txt' for python packages

 ## Install instructions

+Deprecated instructions.
+New setup requires docker and docker-compose.

  For a more general instruction read [this article](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).